robert-nix/soot/readme.md

 a way to send more missiles by spell damage, too, (same with avenging wrath etc.)

+redo it in C once we find out that the JVM won't do it for us.

 ## function notes

 ### targeting